Skip to main content

 To assign an existing unallocated payment as a deposit:

-• Click the three dot menu to the right of the payment, and click 'Allocate to deposit'.
+• Click the dropdown, hover over the relevant unallocated payment and click 'Allocate to deposit'.

-• Choose the amount, add a description and practitioner if needed, and click 'Allocate payment'.
+• Choose the amount you wish to allocate, add a description and a practitioner (if applicable) and click 'Allocate payment'.

 • The amount will now appear as a deposit in the blue deposit box - from there you can assign it to a future invoice or take other actions as needed.